“I like to save things, especially if they’re too far gone.” Michael Zahs

 For more than seven decades, the pioneering cinematic work of Frank and Indiana Brinton was buried and decaying.
 Saving Brinton covers Zahs’ 1981 discovery of this treasure trove of cinematic history virtually buried in the basement of an old Iowa farmhouse.
 Zahs spent decades promoting the preservation and restoration of both the equipment and media created by the Brintons between 1895 and 1909.

-Given Michael Zahs’ actions and accomplishments, Saving Brinton deserves to be seen not just by cinephiles, but for everyone who can be inspired by the depth breadth of his character.
+Given Michael Zahs’ actions and accomplishments, Saving Brinton deserves to be seen not just by cinephiles, but by anyone and everyone who can be inspired by the depth and breadth of his vision and character.

 (Pictured: Michael Zahs)